Hoeffding-Type Concentration Bounds for Exchangeable Random Variables: Appendix

-For part $(i)$, we progress as follows.
+In the following we provide a proof of Lemma \ref{lem:exchhoeff} using lemmas from Hoeffding's original proof to provide insight into the key inequalities that can be used to prove both Lemma \ref{lem:exchhoeff} and Hoeffding's inequality \cite{hoeffding1994probability}.

 Using the decomposition from Theorem \ref{thm:definetti}, we can proceed along the same lines as in the proof of Hoeffding’s concentration inequality for i.i.d. random variables in \cite{hoeffding1994probability}.
 However, at certain steps, we need to deviate from the original proof for i.i.d. random variables, as we have to deal with the integration with respect to the mixing measure.
 There, we apply \cite[Lemma 1]{hoeffding1994probability} to each conditional mean and not to the distributional mean $\mu=\mathbb{E}(X_1)$.
-We then bound the resulting term with the supremum of the conditional means, denoted $\tilde{\mu}_{+} = \sup_{q \in \text{supp}(\rho)} \mathbb{E}_q(X_1)$.
+We then bound the resulting term with the supremum of the conditional means, denoted $\tilde{\mu}_{+} = \sup_{q \in \text{supp}(\rho)} \mu(q)$.
 After this crucial step, we return to the analysis used in the proof in \cite{hoeffding1994probability}.
 Notably, we do not use Hoeffding's Lemma, as its application in the proof is contingent on i.i.d. random variables.
+For completeness, we restate the core analytical components of Hoeffding’s original proof in \cite{hoeffding1994probability} as Lemma \ref{lem:basiclinear} and Proposition~\ref{prop:simplebound} in the next section, thereby making our proof essentially self-contained.